Teaspiller/recaptcha-client-1.0.6-ssl/README.markdown

 - You must have both a Public and Private **reCAPTCHA Mailhide** API Key.
 - These keys are different than **reCAPTCHA** API Keys.
-- Register for a free key here: http://www.google.com/recaptcha/mailhide/
+- Register for a free keys here: http://www.google.com/recaptcha/mailhide/
 - You MUST install Python's Crypto library to use this.
+Otherwise an exception will be raised.
 See *Installation* for details.

 ### Generate reCAPTCHA Mailhide HTML: ###